 Thesis Statement

-The Fiji Government’s Rotuma Bills of 2015 should not be enacted into laws because they would remove the Self-governing Authority of the Chiefs and the Council of Rotuma which would endanger the survival of the Rotuman Culture, Tradition, and Language of the indigenous people.
+The Fiji Government’s Rotuma Bills of 2015 should not be enacted into laws because they would remove the Self-governing Authority of the Chiefs and the Council of Rotuma, which would endanger the survival of the Rotuman Culture, Tradition, and Language of the indigenous people.

 THE FIJI GOVERNMENT – SPONSORED ROTUMA BILLS OF 2015 to remove the Self-governing Authority of the Chiefs and the Council of Rotuma would endanger the survival of the Rotuman Culture, Traditions, and Language of the indigenous people.